|Title:||University of Connecticut Age Act Committee: Policy and Procedures|

 University of Connecticut Age Act Committee: Policy and Procedures

 I. Purpose and Scope: The University of Connecticut has established an “Age Act Committee” to evaluate a student’s request for access to or participation in any University program when that student’s age may impair the University program’s ability to meet its objectives as carried out under its normal operation.
 This document sets forth the operational framework for that Committee.
-These Policy and Procedures apply to all programs, services and activities that fall under the purview of the University of Connecticut at all campuses.
+These Policy and Procedures apply to all programs, services and activities that fall under the purview of the University of Connecticut at the Storrs and Regional campuses.

 A. “The Age Act” means The Age Discrimination Act of 1975, codified at 42 U.S.C. §6101, et seq. along with its implementing regulations, found at 34 C.F.R. §110, et seq.

 B. “The Age Act Coordinator” means the University Official responsible for overseeing compliance with the Age Act and for investigating allegations of age discrimination.
+The University’s Age Act Coordinator is:

 C. “The Age Act Committee Submission Form” is the form to be used by University Officials to submit a concern about a student’s access to or participation in any University program or activity based on that student’s age.